 - “Soft Construction with Boiled Beans (Premonition of Civil War)” (1936) – Estimated to be worth $20 million+ if it were to be auctioned today.

-Given the historical significance and rarity of politically charged Dalí works, if The Burning Giraffe were to go to auction, experts estimate its potential sale price could exceed $20 million, making it one of Dalí’s highest-valued artworks.
-While The Burning Giraffe is not available for purchase, its impact on the art market significantly raises the value of similar Dalí paintings.
-Investors seeking a strong return on investment (ROI) should focus on other 1930s Dalí works, as these have shown:
+Given the historical significance and rarity of politically charged Dalí works, experts estimate that if The Burning Giraffe ever went to auction, its sale price could exceed $20 million, placing it among Dalí’s highest-valued artworks.
+The painting is not available for purchase, but its impact on the art market raises the value of similar Dalí works across the board.
+Investors seeking strong ROI should focus on other 1930s Dalí works, as these have shown consistent annual appreciation, deep collector demand, and a proven track record at major auction houses.
+You can follow Dalí auction results and market commentary at ARTnews to stay on top of pricing movements in real time.

 - Annual appreciation rates of 8-12%, outperforming many other surrealist artworks.